tetherless-world/ontology-engineering/oe2020/course-recommender/related_work.md

 ### Related Work

 The Course Recommender Ontology was developed with help from a few published ontologies related to dates and times, codes, and academic structures.
-Below listed are the ontologies that were referenced in the design and/or implementation of the Course Recommender Ontology.
-For further information on any of these ontologies, feel free to click their respective hyperlink.
+Listed below are the ontologies that were referenced in the design and/or implementation of the Course Recommender Ontology.
+Further information on these ontologies can be accessed through their respective hyperlink.

 - <a href="https://vkreations.github.io/CCSO/">Curriculum Course Syllabus Ontology (CCSO)</a> - CCSO aims to model
 concepts in academic settings, particularly with respect to course syllabi.